hhamzic1/SI-server-grupa4/Backlog.md

 - Create a new branch and switch to it
 - Scaffold model from the database
 - Create routes for viewing all devices
-- Create routes for creating device
+- Create route for creating device
 - Create routes for user information
 - Create route for viewing device logs
 - Commit and push on your branch